 I'm glad that the Bitcoin Cash network can provide all of us with this free (as in speech) and open community.
 I haven't followed your posts, but don't mind posts about Dash at all.

+I would encourage supporters of any other blockchains to do so the same.
 If Memo becomes a forum we can all meet on to argue & debate, that's something incredibly useful to crypto.

 I wanted to, but was told because Dash uses an 80 byte op code instead of the same 200 byte one you guys use, it wouldn't work very well.
 Evo should bring services like this though.